IamRabin/NLP/README.md

-# This repo contains projects related with NLP.
+ This repo contains projects related to NLP.